D-ShorelineS/ShorelineS/docs/source/Description_of_ShorelineS/How_the_model_works.rst

-local angle exceeds the critical angle on one side and is less than the critical angle at the updrift side, the transport at the downdrift point is set to the maximum transport (or the angle is set to the critical angle).
-Figure 3 illustrates the effect of this treatment, where a central scheme would lead to unstable behavior, the local upwind treatment ensures a smooth development into a spit.
+local angle exceeds the critical angle on one side and is less than the critical angle at the updrift side, the transport at the downdrift point is set to the maximum transport (or the angle is set to the critical angle). :numref:`fig-image003` illustrates the effect of this treatment, where a central scheme would lead to unstable behavior, the local upwind treatment ensures a smooth development into a spit.
 The physics in the model is the same as in Ashton et al. (2001, 2016), and Ashton and